AI Screenr

 2

-Final hire decisions, culture-fit calls, candidate relationship management, offer negotiation — all stay human.
-The automated pipeline hands humans a structured shortlist; it does not hand them a hire.
+Final hire decisions, cultural fit assessments, candidate relationship management, and offer negotiation all stay with humans.
+The automated workflow gives humans a structured shortlist.
+It does not make the hire for them.

 3

-Every scored candidate has a transcript, evidence quotes, evidence-quality labels, and per-dimension confidence values.
-That is better documentation than any free-text recruiter note — useful for EEO defence, candidate feedback, and internal calibration.
+Every scored candidate has a transcript, evidence quotes, quality ratings, and confidence values per dimension.
+This is better documentation than any hand-written recruiter note.
+It is useful for EEO defense, candidate feedback, and internal review.

 See what automated screening produces.
 3 free interviews, no credit card.